Hooverphonic: 2010s: The Night Before, With Orchestra, Reflection and In Wonderland

 On 4 November 2010, the new lead singer Noémie Wolfs was announced on De Laatste Show at the VRT, the Flemish public broadcasting organization.

 On 29 October 2010, Hooverphonic announced a new single on their website.
-The videoclip showcased fourteen possible singers but only one of them, Noémie Wolfs, proved to be the real successor to Geike Arnaert.
-The single "The Night Before" introduced the new singer and was followed on November 26 by the release of the full-length album The Night Before.
+The videoclip showcased fourteen possible singers but only Wolfs proved to be the real successor to Geike Arnaert.
+The single "The Night Before" introduced the new singer and was followed on 26 November by the release of the full-length album The Night Before.
 The album went platinum in Belgium soon after its release.

 On 9 November 2011 they announced the re-release of their first album, A New Stereophonic Sound Spectacular.

 Three more albums were released in the following years featuring Wolfs as main vocalist: the orchestral album With Orchestra and the live album With Orchestra Live in 2012, and the studio album Reflection in 2013.
 With Orchestra Live features orchestral renditions of songs spanning the Hooverphonic entire career performed live at the Koningin Elisabethzaal in Antwerp.
 The performance was also released on DVD.
 In 2016, all the songs from the concert were uploaded on the band's official YouTube channel in high definition.
 With more than 100 million views, the "Mad About You" performance is the most watched video of Hooverphonic.

 On 26 March 2015, Hooverphonic announced that Wolfs would be leaving the band "in mutual agreement".
 The band's ninth studio album, In Wonderland (2016), featured vocals from Janie Price, Emilie Satt, Litlo Tinz, Christa Jérôme, Tjeerd Bomhof and Felix Howard.
 Anton Marin, of the design agency Power & Glory, who had been the band's official house illustrator and designer since their debut, released a special comic strip based on the lyrics of Hooverphonic's hit single Badaboum.